Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-The counterexample offered in their paper~\cite{kempes2024} amounts to the argument that Assembly Theory has the potential to implement better compression than LZW for their purposes because by design it does not provide any means to compute it efficiently.
-Even assuming that they had the means to better compute it because they were worse at counting copies than all existing algorithms, the assembly index would only get closer to algorithmic complexity bounded by Shannon entropy, methods that have been used for a long time, some of which take into account transformations that are relevant to selection and evolution other than concatenation and join operations (the only ones Ai can account for), such as reversion and copy variations~\cite{mccarroll2007copy}.
-We will discuss and demonstrate the inadequacy of such claims and counterexamples.
+The counterexample offered in their paper~\cite{kempes2024} amounts to the argument that Assembly Theory has the potential to implement better compression than LZW or ZIP for their purposes because by design it does not provide any means to compute it efficiently.